 - Building PP/POW Subsistence Programs– Fold-out leaflet explaining the need for building programs to support PP/POW’s, and outlining the different programs the ABCF has built.

-- Copies of several ABCF publication– The ABCF publishes newsletters that contains articles and news relating to political prisoners, as well as chapter reports by ABCF collectives.
+- Examples of ABCF publications– The ABCF publishes newsletters that contain articles and news relating to political prisoners, as well as chapter reports by ABCF collectives.

 Okay.
 Done all that.
 Now what?

 Once you have done that and still are interested, you would submit an application to the Federation.
 That application would be a notice to all ABCF groups that you are interested in being a Support Group.
 It should say things like where you heard of the ABCF, why you are interested in joining, work you have done for PP/POW’s in the past (if any) and what you plan to do in the future, especially as an ABCF SG.
-The application can be sent to Los Angeles ABCF-BG (P.O.
-Box 11223, Whittier, CA 90603) for publication in the ABCF Update, or you can send it to all BG’s, SG’s and the PC.
+The application can be sent to Los Angeles ABCF-BG ([email protected]), or you can send it to all BG’s, SG’s and the PC.
 The ABCF’s FC will then make an evaluation of the application and contact you if there are any concerns or welcome you into the ABCF.

 Once you are admitted into the ABCF as a new SG, you should send in your first work report to the very next ABCF Update.
 This will inform all Update readers of the existence of a new ABCF local and what you are doing.

 We realize this seems like a long process, but it is very important that everyone in the ABCF understands what it is they are getting into and that it requires a serious commitment to these issues.
 It is not designed for anyone’s convenience, but at the same time, it should not be difficult for those of us who are interested in participating in the protracted nature of PP/POW support.